Georgia does not mandate short-term disability insurance covering off-the-job accidents and illnesses lasting less than one year.

 Applying for Coverage

-Apply for short-term disability coverage by contacting an insurance agent specializing in this product line or signing up at work during open enrollment if offered.
+You can apply for short-term disability coverage by contacting an insurance agent specializing in this product line or signing up at work during open enrollment, if offered.

 Outside Employer

-Request a short-term disability quote for individuals if your employer does not offer a voluntary program.
+Request a quote designed for your specific needs if your employer does not offer a voluntary program.
 An agent can take your new policy application after you review the monthly premiums for various feature choices.

 Through Employer

-Sign up for short-term disability at work and pay the monthly premiums through payroll deduction if your employer offers a voluntary option.
-However, only some provide this opportunity.
+If your employer offers a voluntary short-term disability option, you can sign up for it at work and pay the monthly premiums through payroll deduction.
+However, only some employers provide this opportunity.
 Below is a sampling of some that do.

 How it Works